GadgetAngel/Voron2.4_My_Build_Log/README.md

 You can view the PDF in your browser by clicking on the filename ["BIGTREETECH-Octopus-Pro-V1.0-Color-PIN-V2.2.pdf"](https://github.com/GadgetAngel/BTT_Octopus_Color_PIN_Diagram/blob/main/BTT_Octopus_Pro_V1.0_Color_PIN_Diagram/BIGTREETECH-Octopus-Pro-V1.0-Color-PIN-V2.2.pdf) and then hit the download button.

-You can view an even higher resolution image when you view the PDF in your browser by clicking on the filename ["BIGTREETECH-Octopus-Pro-V1.0-Color-PIN-V2.2-600ppi.pdf"](https://github.com/GadgetAngel/BTT_Octopus_Color_PIN_Diagram/blob/main/BTT_Octopus_Pro_V1.0_Color_PIN_Diagram/BIGTREETECH-Octopus-Pro-V1.0-Color-PIN-V2.2-600ppi.pdf) and then hit the download button.
+You can view an even higher resolution image (give it a minute or two to load, it takes longer due to the higher resolution) when you view the PDF in your browser by clicking on the filename ["BIGTREETECH-Octopus-Pro-V1.0-Color-PIN-V2.2-600ppi.pdf"](https://github.com/GadgetAngel/BTT_Octopus_Color_PIN_Diagram/blob/main/BTT_Octopus_Pro_V1.0_Color_PIN_Diagram/BIGTREETECH-Octopus-Pro-V1.0-Color-PIN-V2.2-600ppi.pdf) and then hit the download button.

 ## A Picture of the "Color PIN Diagram" for the Octopus Pro V1.0: